What else do I need to know?

 The Centre and the grounds immediately around it (including the car park area) are smokefree 24 hours a day.
 This includes e-cigarettes and vaping.

-We ask that you make sure your child has a full set of clean, dry clothes in their bag each day as they can get wet and / or messy and require a change during the day.
-Please only send them in clothes you are prepared to have come home with paint on.
+We ask that you make sure your child has at least one full set of clean, dry clothes in their bag each day as they can get wet and / or messy and require a change during the day.
+We do not use aprons or Art smocks please only send them in clothes you are prepared to have come home with paint on.
+We also request you send your child with a Wet Bag that we can use for soiled clothing.

 The Centre does not open on Statutory holidays.
-Where a statutory holiday falls on a day that your child would normally attend then normal charges will apply.
+Where a statutory holiday falls on a day that your child would normally attend then normal charges will apply, you can request to use your Annual Leave entitlement for any Statutory Days.

 Toys from home